planet-lia/lia-docs/content/tutorials/beginner-tutorial.md

 tutorial: true
 ---

 This tutorial is meant to teach you how to create your very first bot that actually does something.
-To explain presented ideas it currently uses Java, but all of the techniques can be easly used in other programming languages as well.
+To explain presented ideas it currently uses Java, but all of the techniques can be easily used in other programming languages as well.

 ### You will learn to: